-The results of the Methods and Assistance Program 2017 Report for Newton Central Appraisal District will be released at a later date.
+The results of the Methods and Assistance Program 2017 Report for Newton Central Appraisal District are summarized below:

 This review is designed to determine whether appraisal districts are meeting minimum requirements for performing statutory and appraisal duties.
 This review is conducted in accordance with Tax Code Section 5.102(a), effective Jan.
 1, 2010, and related Comptroller rule 9.301.
 The Comptroller is required by statute to review appraisal districts for governance; taxpayer assistance; operating procedures; and appraisal standards and methodology.